Nickhegde/counter/README.md

 A simple up-down counter where a user can specify the duration and interval.

+## Deployment

+You can check the app here [https://updowncounter.netlify.com/](https://updowncounter.netlify.com/)

 ## Available Scripts

 In the project directory, you can run: